godaddy/javascript/packages/eslint-config-godaddy-react-flow/README.md

-# eslint-config-godaddy-react
+# eslint-config-godaddy-react-flow

-Configuration for ES6 React JavaScript applications officially used at GoDaddy.
+Configuration for ES6 React JavaScript applications using Flow, officially used at GoDaddy.
 There are many useful features:

 - **Standard.
 No configuration.** – Stop worrying about style and focus on your work.
 - **Modern** – Uses modern linting tools like `eslint`.